SendiAp/Remaining/README.md

-## What do you get hanging from Apple trees?
-Sore arms.
+## How do the trees get on the internet?
+They log on.